Student Matinees & Residencies

 Martin Sundiata (Sound Design) is a Baltimore-based theatrical designer and technician.
 Some of his credits include: For Black Boys…, For Colored Girls…, Antigone (Theatre Morgan), The Mountaintop (Black Spectrum Theatre co. & Vagabond Players).

-Quae Simpson (Dance/Movement Choreographer) is returns after assistant directing and choreographing for A Christmas Carol (2024).
-Quae is a Baltimore native and a proud Actors Equity Association member with over 25 years experience traveling the globe as an entertainer, teaching artist, director, choreographer and music director.
+Quāé Simpson (Dance Choreographer) returns to CSC after Co-Directing and choreographing A Christmas Carol (2025).
+His previous CSC credit includes assistant director and choreographer for 2024's production of A Christmas Carol.
+Quāé is a Baltimore native and a proud Actors Equity Association member with over 25 years experience traveling the globe as an entertainer, teaching artist, director, choreographer and music director.
 He is the founder and executive artistic director of Q Entertainment.
 Q Entertainment is multifaceted entertainment company specializing in education, performing arts and media communication.
-During the school year, Quae works as a theater consultant for Baltimore County Public Schools.
+During the school year, Quāéworks as a theater consultant for Baltimore County Public Schools.
 He is also the choreographer at Carver Center for the Arts and Technology and music director and choreographer at The Baltimore School for the Arts.
-Quae would like to thank the Chesapeake Shakespeare Company for this wonderful opportunity.

-Gabby Grant (Wardrobe) returns to Chesapeake Shakespeare Company after previously working on Macbet.
+Gabby Grant (Wardrobe) Returns to Chesapeake Shakespeare Company after previously working on A Christmas Carol (2024) Macbeth (2024).
 Other credits include Slime, shout (The Queer Theatre Project), The Grown-Up, You Can See Me in the Dark, She Kills Monsters, This Remains, and Heathers: The Musical (UMBC), Much Ado About Nothing and Puffs (Spotlighters Theatre), Alice by Heart (Wildwood Summer Theatre).

 Created by Summer 2024 Interns Naima Gordon and Teagan McCabe